panlatent/craft-codepower-pack/README.md

 </details>

-[Annotations](https://github.com/panlatent/craft-annotations) covering some useful PHP Attributes that allow you to annotate controller-level methods.
+[Attribute](https://github.com/panlatent/craft-attribute) It is a richer collection of PHP Attributes for Craft

 <details>